Investing in Exchange Traded Funds (ETFs). What are ETFs, pros and cons? Should you invest in ETFs in the US, globally

 In the United States, the SPDR S&P 500 ETF ($SPY) is the 2nd most actively traded fund in the whole world.

-Working with a good Personal Finances Advisor will help you to make better decisions and avoid mistakes to help you learn how to invest in ETFs.
+Working with a good financial planner will help you to make better decisions and help you learn how to invest in ETFs.